Facebook Tips & Strategies

 How to Edit Your Facebook Business Page "About" Section: Step-by-Step Instructions

 Alright, let’s get into the step-by-step process.
-The interface can vary slightly depending on if you are managing a classic page or a page with the New Page Experience and if you’re using your desktop computer or the mobile app, so we'll cover both scenarios.
+The interface can vary slightly depending on whether you are managing a classic page or a page with the New Page Experience, and whether you’re using your desktop computer or the mobile app, so we'll cover both scenarios.

 Editing on a Desktop Computer